CoffeeITWorks/ansible_burp2_server/README.md

 So to restart installed services/daemons you should use:

-	supervisorctl restart buiagent/burp-server/burp-restore  (depends on the service you want to restart)
+	sudo supervisorctl restart buiagent/burp-server/burp-restore  (depends on the service you want to restart)

-you can also just use:
+you can also use supervisorctl shell:

-	supervisorctl
+	sudo supervisorctl

 And then interactively use all options.